Business Recruitment, Retention, and Expansion

 Tax Abatement

 Tax abatements offer relief from ad valorem taxes on improvements for a particular project and can be particularly impactful for community-oriented projects.
-Tax Incentive Districts provide a five- to six-year abatement on local property taxes for specific development projects.
-Tax Abatements are not available within existing Tax Increment Finance Districts.
+Tax Incentive Districts typically provide a five-year abatement on local property taxes for specific development projects.
+For more information on Tax Abatements, contact Mike Dickerson.

 Tax Increment Finance